Skip to content

 • App wrapping

 The main benefits of mobile app management are twofold.
 First, it allows more granular control on the application level.
-Additionally, users typically have fewer privacy concerns since MAMs lack the broad control of MDMs.
-This may make them better suited to managing a bring-your-own-device (BYOD) environment.
-However, mobile application management software only works with certain applications, limiting your ability to manage all work-related content.
+Additionally, users typically have fewer privacy concerns since MAM software lacks the broad control of MDMs.
+This may make it better suited to support a bring-your-own-device (BYOD) policy.
+However, mobile application management software only works with specific applications, limiting your ability to manage broader work-related content.

 MAM benefits